 So, if you love your dog park and are now in a snit regarding this evidence (and my opinion), let me ask this: If you frequent dog parks with your dog, do you also take him walking with you, on new routes around your neighborhood, or to area walking paths and parks, so that you can walk together and enjoy exercising with your dog?
 If not, you should.
 Because dog parks ain’t doin’ it for us.

 Nuff said.
 Off box.
-Going for a walk with my friend Mary and our dogs.
+Going out for a walk with my dogs.

 - Richards EA, McDonough M, Edwards N, Lyle R, roped PJ.
 Psychosocial and environmental factors associated with dog walking.
 International Journal of Health Promotion and Education 2013;51:198-211.